Bogdanp/personal-website/content/post/racket-web-server-internals.md

 the connection.
 Before it applies the servlet handler, however, it sets up a continuation barrier so that continuations captured within the servlet cannot be resumed from outside of the request-response cycle.
-This ensures that, for example, you can't pass a captured continuation to a background thread that calls it repeatedly, thus sending unexpected responses to the client.
+This ensures that you can't resume such a continuation outside of the request-response cycle, when the client isn't prepared to receive a response.
 After installing the continuation barrier, it installs a continuation prompt so that the various "web interaction" functions can abort to it.

 The simplest of the web interaction functions, `send/back`, looks like
 this: